siblount/JzSense/README.md

 There may be other things missing.
 If you found something thats missing and it's not mentioned in this post, please post a new issue describing what is missing and where it can be found.
 ## Planned Updates
-- Fix incorrect method return values.
-- Add missing documentation for properties.
-- Update JSDOC for classes, constructors, and methods.
+- Update JSDOC for classes & constructors.
 - Arrays will no longer return "any[]" (this has to be done manually afaik for 333 instances ._.)